techgrounds/techgrounds-salmaelabdellaoui/05_AWS_II/05_3_Practice.md

 Instead of provisioning and managing database servers, I specify Aurora capacity units (ACUs).
 Here, load is CPU utilization and the number of connections.
 When capacity is constrained by either of these, Aurora Serverless v1 scales up.

-Furthermore, I specified the capacity range, the serverless Aurora, and I enealed the API which allows me to interact with my database.
+Furthermore, I specified the capacity range, the serverless Aurora, and I enabled the API which allows me to interact with my database.
 The VPC that is used, is the default one with the three subnets.

 ![Aurora](../00_includes/05_AWS_II/30.AuroraSettings.png)
 ![Aurora](../00_includes/05_AWS_II/31.EngineAurora.png)